Bytecode VM

 Related documents#

-- Architecture — Shared frontend and both backends at a glance
+- Architecture — Shared source pipeline and both execution modes at a glance

 Contributor Notes#